pomdtr/sunbeam/www/frontend/docs/developer-guide/examples/devdocs.md

 When the script is called without arguments, it must return a json manifest describing the extension and its commands.

-We will use the `sunbeam query` command to generate this manifest.
+We will use the `sunbeam query` to generate this manifest. sunbeam query is a command-line JSON processor.
+It is available on most linux distributions, and can be installed on macOS using homebrew.
-The `query` command allows you to manipulate json using the jq syntax.

 > ℹ️ Sunbeam provides multiple helpers to make it easier to share sunbeam extensions, without requiring the user to install additional dependencies.
-An user running a sunbeam extension does not necessarily have jq installed on their system, but he probably has sunbeam installed 😛.
+An user running a sunbeam extension does not necessarily have sunbeam query installed on their system, but he probably has sunbeam installed 😛.

-If you are not familiar with jq, I recommend reading this tutorial: <https://earthly.dev/blog/jq-select/>
+If you are not familiar with sunbeam query, I recommend reading this tutorial: <https://earthly.dev/blog/sunbeam query-select/>

 Note that the script must be executable, and must have a shebang line at the top indicating the interpreter to use.